mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 IV, is a cargo-only subsidized liner with a pulse laser-equipped slow boat (Thrust 3) instead of a launch.
-The Snowplum IV itself will not actively pursue but is equipped with a double beam laser turret and a single sandcaster turret for self-defence and will fire upon hostile or non- responding ships within Medium range.
+The Snowplum IV itself will not actively pursue but is equipped with a double beam laser turret and a single sandcaster turret for self-defence and will fire upon hostile or non-responding ships within Medium range.
 The boat will not attempt to board a vessel but will insist the ship head to the ocean for refuelling and depart immediately while under guard.
 If combat with the boat occurs, there are four guards (see 3) with TL12 vacc suits in addition to the pilot aboard.